Automated Modernization of Machine Learning Engineering Notebooks for Reproducibility: Introduction

 Our work has broad implications for the MLE community.
 By enabling the automated modernization of MLE notebooks, \Tool can facilitate the validation and reuse of MLE pipelines even as software and hardware stacks rapidly evolve.
-Researchers can use \Tool to \reproduce the prototypes and results in prior work, which is a tedious process if done manually thus hindering knowledge transfer in ML research.
-Engineers can use \Tool to keep their MLE pipelines up-to-date and \reproducible, improving user trust in their products.
+Because exact reproduction may be impossible due to the evolved environment, the best-effort modernization by our approach can serve as a starting point for manual refinement.
+Researchers can use \Tool to \reproduce legacy notebooks, reducing the tedious manual effort, thereby facilitating knowledge transfer in ML research.
+Engineers can use \Tool to help update legacy MLE pipelines and enhance maintainability and \reproducibility, thereby building user trust in their long-term usability.